Randolph Bourne: Life and works

 Bourne died in the Spanish flu pandemic after the war, in 1918.
-John Dos Passos, an influential American modernist writer, eulogized Bourne in the chapter "Randolph Bourne" of his novel 1919 and drew heavily on the ideas presented in War Is The Health of the State in the novel.
+John Dos Passos, an influential American modernist writer, eulogized Bourne in the chapter "Randolph Bourne" of his novel 1919 and drew heavily on the "war is the health of the state" notion in the novel.

 "Trans-National America"

 In this article, Bourne rejects the melting-pot theory and does not see immigrants assimilating easily to another culture.
-Bourne's view of nationality was related to the connection between a person and their “spiritual country,” that is, their culture.
+Bourne's view of nationality was related to the connection between a person and their "spiritual country", that is, their culture.
 He argued that people would most often hold tightly to the literature and culture of their native country even if they lived in another.
 He also believed this was true for the many immigrants to the United States.
 Therefore, Bourne could not see immigrants from all different parts of the world assimilating to the Anglo-Saxon traditions, which were viewed as American traditions.

 This article goes on to say that America offers a unique liberty of opportunity and can still offer traditional isolation, which he felt could lead to a cosmopolitan enterprise.
 He felt that with this great mix of cultures and people, America would be able to grow into a trans-national nation, which would have interconnecting cultural fibers with other countries.
 Bourne felt America would grow more as a country by broadening people's views to include immigrants' ways instead of conforming everyone to the melting-pot ideal.
 This broadening of people's views would eventually lead to a nation where all who live in it are united, which would inevitably pull the country towards greatness.
 This article and most of the ideas in it were influenced by World War I, during which the article was written.